py2ai/py2ai.github.io/_posts/2020-11-07-Video-processing-in-Python-with-OpenCV-and-PyQt5-GUI.md

 ```

-Updated version with Start/Stop toggle is added based on the suggestion from Ilker.
+Updated version with Start/Stop toggle button is added based on the suggestion from Ilker.
 Instead of the above process.py, you can try the process_1.py as well.

 ### proces_1.py